OmprakashSirvi/Chatbot/readme.md

     cd Scripts
     activate

-4: And then run this command:
+## 4: And then run this command:

     pip install rasa==3.1 --extra-index-url https://pypi.rasa.com/simple

-5: Meanwhile make sure you have docker installed in your system
+## 5: Meanwhile make sure you have docker installed in your system

-6: With docker installed excecute this command:
+## 6: With docker installed excecute this command:

     docker pull rasa/duckling

-7: And then install all these packages:
+## 7: And then install all these packages:

-Flask
+    pip install Flask
-sklearn
+    pip install sklearn
-pymongo[srv]
+    pip install pymongo[srv]
-flask_restful
+    pip install flask_restful
-flask_pymongo
+    pip install flask_pymongo

 Remember to change dir to rasa_architecture folder

+---

 Run(on new terminal):

     cd rasa_architecture

-To run chatbot use this:
+## Now running the Project

 First traing your model:

     rasa train